You are almost done!

-- Receiving your Award Letter
+Receiving your Offer Letter

 The University of Utah will automatically receive an electronic copy of your application information, as long as you listed our institution as one of your choices on your FAFSA.
 The application review process begins in March of the processing year.
 Once you are an admitted student, we will begin determining your eligibility for Federal and State aid programs.
 If it is determined that additional information is needed you will be notified by email to your Umail account.
 Once your file is complete, you will be notified of your eligibility to receive aid.
 Qualified applicants receive a Conditional Financial Aid Notification (Award Letter) with information about the amount and kinds of financial aid offered, as well as procedures for accepting the aid.
-You may also view the Award Letter through the Campus Information Services.
+You may also view the Offer Letter through the Campus Information Services.
 If you don't yet have access to UMail or CIS, please contact our office directly for information on your file.

-- Completing your award
+Completing your Offer

 - Financial aid is disbursed through the Income Accounting office (Tuition office).
 Disbursements will pay allowable charges first.
 Disbursements normally begin the first week of each term, and occur 2-3 times a week throughout the term.

 - The remaining credit after allowable charges have been paid is released as a refund in the form of a a paper check and sent via US mail.
 Students may opt for Direct Deposit to speed the process.

 - To sign up for direct deposit, the student must complete the “Direct Deposit Authorization” form through Campus Information Services (CIS).
 The student will need the bank account and routing number to complete this form.

 - Direct deposits can take 48 to 72 hours for the funds to become available